Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 If you see Ralf dying/restarting with no apparent cause in `/var/log/ralf/ralf*.txt`, check `/var/log/monit.log` and `/var/log/syslog` around that time - these can sometimes give clues as to the cause.

-## Chef

-*   After stopping/restarting the Chef server, you might see logs as follows.

-        merb : chef-server (api) : worker (port 4000) ~ Connection failed - user: chef - (Bunny::ProtocolError)

-    This can be worked around by recreating the chef account, as follows, including the `<rabbitMQPass>` you supplied when you [installed the Chef server](Installing_a_Chef_server.md).

-        rabbitmqctl add_vhost /chef
-        rabbitmqctl add_user chef <rabbitMQPass>
-        rabbitmqctl set_permissions -p /chef chef ".*" ".*" ".*"

 ## Deployment Management

 Clearwater comes with a system that [automate clustering and configuration sharing](Automatic_Clustering_Config_Sharing.md).
 If you cannot scale your deployment up or down, or if configuration changes are not being applied, this system may not be working.